kukuu/integration/sytem-design-news-feed-.md

 iv.
 Feed posts: Presents the data for a feed post and contains buttons to interact with the post (like/react/share).

 v.
 Post composer: WYSIWYG (what you see is what you get) editor for users to create new feed posts.

+## Rendering approach

+Traditional web applications have multiple choices on where to render the content, whether to render on the server or the client.

+i.
+Server-side rendering (SSR): Rendering the HTML on the server side, which is the most traditional way.
+Best for static content that require SEO and does not require heavy user interaction.
+Websites like blogs, documentation sites, e-commerce websites are built using SSR.

+ii.
+Client-side rendering (CSR): Rendering in the browser, by dynamically adding DOM elements into the page using JavaScript.
+Best for interactive content.
+Applications like dashboards, chat apps are built using CSR.

+Interestingly, news feed applications are somewhere in-between, there's a good amount of static content but they also require interaction.
+This hybrid approach  gives the best of both worlds: a fast initial load with SSR then hydrating the page to attach event listeners for user interactions.
+Subsequent content (e.g. more posts added once the user reaches the end of their feed) and page navigation will use CSR.

+Modern UI JavaScript frameworks like React and Vue, along with meta frameworks like Next.js and Nuxt support this rendering strategy.